-Due to the highly transformed state of the site, the impact on both terrestrial biodiversity and plant species is expected to be of low significance.
-Despite the site's position inside the biodiversity network, it is highly compromised by past agricultural and dumping activities and invasive aliens.
-The chance of successful rehabilitation is slim.
-It is therefore recommended that the proposed development be considered for approval, subject to the consideration of the proposed mitigation measures.
+Due to the degraded (transformed) state of the site, the impact on both terrestrial biodiversity and plant species is expected to be of low significance.
+Despite the site's position inside the biodiversity network, it is highly compromised by past agricultural activities and invasive aliens.
+It is therefore recommended that the proposed development be considered for approval.